rockettheme/docs/Docs/joomla/templates/chimera/INDEX.md

 Introduction
 -----

-Chimera is a truly multi-purposed design, suitable for corporate, creative or other web environments.
-The transparent nature of the template allows the background colors to bleed through to the forefront, to complement and embellish your content.
+Chimera is a clean, modern and minimalistic theme showcasing the beauty of your content.
+The template uses flat elements, streamlined custom fonts, and extensive iconography to maintain a balance of simplicity with style and elegance.

 ![][template]